Shakti Peethas

 3. Shrinkala

 According to the Stotram, the Shakti Peeth is located in Pradyumna, West Bengal, where Sati's stomach had fallen.
-There is currently no shrine at the location mentioned; instead, ruins of what was once the temple can be found.
-The goddess is depicted holding a goad, a noose, and two hands in the Abhaya and Varada mudras.
+There is currently no shrine at the location mentioned; instead, ruins of the temple.
+She is depicted with four hands — the upper hands holding a goad and a noose, and the lower hands in Abhaya and Varada mudras.
+She is accompanied by Ganesha and Kartikeya.

 6. Bhramarambika